Apply for new building works

-With both types of application, particularly for building notices, there may be occasions where site conditions reveal unforeseen factors, which may lead to additional expenditure.
+With both types of application, particularly for building notices, there may be times where site conditions reveal unforeseen factors, which may lead to additional expenditure.

 Private drains and sewers

-It is also important to know where existing drains occur around your property and also how these may be affected by the proposed work.
+It is also important to know where existing drains are around your property and also how these may be affected by the proposed work.

-Where unauthorised building works have been carried out (an application as referred to above was not made prior to the works beginning) it may be possible for you to make a retrospective application.
+Where unauthorised building works have been carried out, it may be possible for you to make a retrospective application.

-Where the works were started within the preceding 12 months, the application should be in the form of a Full Plans Application264.53KB as referred to above.
+Where the works were started within the preceding 12 months, the application should be in the form of a full plans application.